curityio/kubernetes-training/README.md

 ## More Information

-Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.
+- Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.
+- See the [Kubernetes Tutorials](https://curity.io/resources/kubernetes/) for documentation that accompanies the GitHub resources.